shuhei/shuhei.github.com/source/_posts/2019-10-06-interpreter-and-compiler-in-rust.markdown

 categories: [Rust]
 ---

 In the spring of this year, I read [Writing an Interpreter in Go](https://interpreterbook.com/) and [Writing a Compiler in Go](https://compilerbook.com/) by [Thorsten Ball](https://thorstenball.com/), and implemented [an interpreter and a compiler](https://github.com/shuhei/cymbal) from the books in Rust.
-(I started writing this post in April, but left unfinished for six months.
+(I started writing this post in April but left unfinished for six months.
 Now I'm finishing it.)

-The first book _Writing an Interpreter in Go_ is about writing a parser and an interpreter for a programming language called Monkey.
+The first book [Writing an Interpreter in Go](https://interpreterbook.com/) is about writing a parser and an interpreter for a programming language called Monkey.
 Monkey's feature set is limited, but it has some interesting features that modern programming languages have—such as function as a first-class citizen and closures.

 ```js
 let fibonacci = fn(x) {